whucyb/computational_physics_N2014301020067/Exercise_10/Exercise_10.md

 * Keep a = 1 AU，and change the value of e.<br>
 ![](https://github.com/whucyb/computational_physics_N2014301020067/blob/master/Exercise_10/GIF_1.gif)<br>
-(We can see that, when e > 0.7, the trajectory is not stable.
+(We can see that, when e > 0.7, the trajectory is unstable.
 Perhaps the reason is that the accumulated error exists.)

 * Keep e = 0.7，and change the value of a.<br>
 ![](https://github.com/whucyb/computational_physics_N2014301020067/blob/master/Exercise_10/GIF_2.gif)